d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 ## Perplexity

-Last, let us discuss about how to measure the sequence model quality.
+Last, let's discuss about how to measure the sequence model quality.
 One way is to check how surprising the text is.
 A good language model is able to predict with high accuracy tokens that what we will see next.
 Consider the following continuations of the phrase "It is raining", as proposed by different language models:

 1. "It is raining outside"
 1. "It is raining banana tree"